Information is power. But like all power, there are those who want to keep it for themselves. — Aaron Swartz

 Sharing knowledge and creative works is how society progresses.
 Scientific progress is based on open access to discoveries and data.
 Creative works are shared, mixed and used.
 Restrictive copyright laws allow companies to severely limit access to information and artwork to optimize their profits.
 They frame piracy as “stealing” to make it seem unethical, when in reality piracy often just involves sharing creative works with friends or communities who cannot access or afford it.

 Piracy enables open access to knowledge and creative works.
 It allows the free sharing of information and projects without payment restrictions, geographical barriers and other arbitrary boundaries.
-Especially in poorer and developing communities , piracy is often the only way for many to access books, movies, music and more.
+Especially in poorer communities and developing countries, piracy is often the only way for many to access books, movies, music and more.
 The poor are denied access purely because of their inability to pay, even for decades-old projects that have long since paid off.

 Online Piracy: The story of piracy before the World Wide Web